FrancisVega/sketch-marginbox/README.md

 Download and double click in marginbox.sketchplugin

 ## How to use
-With one or multiples groups with margin data selected execute the plugin or press cmd+j
+With one or multiples groups (with margin data) selected execute the plugin or press cmd+j

 ## How to add margin data
 The format of margin is like css:
-- top right botto left
+- top right bottom left
 - top/bottom left/right
 To assign just one value add the letters T, R, B or L before the value